 - Assess near vision, distant vision, colour vision and visual fields followed by testing of pupillary and extraocular muscle function.
 Defect in any of these parameters signal compression of the optic nerve and imaging studies should be done.
 Extraocular muscle dysfunction is measured using prismatic evaluation.

-- Slit lamp or penlight evaluation might possibly or might possibly not detect any abnormalities.
+- Slit lamp or penlight evaluation might or might not detect any abnormalities.

 Cavernous hemangioma is suspected clinically and usually confirmed with orbital imaging studies.
 Following investigations help to evaluate the presence and extent of the disease: